 That’s why, if you’re taking care of a longhorn cowfish, you have to put proper measures to make sure that it’s eating well.
 This includes not putting it inside a tank with other fish that are too fast, as the cowfish won’t be able to compete with their speed.
 This could cause your cowfish to starve and eventually die.

 We ensure our Longhorn cowfish gets to eat enough veggie matter by adding Seaweed strips to clip holder and feeding them with this essential food twice a week.
-We use Omega One Veggie Seaweed Strips and use a saltwater Seaweed food clip to hold them in
+We use Omega One Veggie Seaweed Strips and use a saltwater Seaweed food clip to hold them in place like the one pictured.

 3. Its eyes look like a galaxy